National Institutes of Health

 Your salivary glands make saliva - sometimes called spit - and empty it into your mouth through openings called ducts.
 Saliva makes your food moist, which helps you chew and swallow.
 It helps you digest your food.
 It also cleans your mouth and contains antibodies that can kill germs.

+Doctors diagnose salivary gland cancer using a physical exam, imaging tests, and a biopsy.
 Treatment can include surgery, radiation therapy, and/or chemotherapy.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)